YGueguen16u/city-simulator/docs/usage.md

 Proba (avg and std) of people to go to each artisan retailer --> avg spend (with std) depend on jobs
+  --> For now --> an avg per person/family per month
     --> How many times per year/ month/ week/ day
     --> Which interval of time (avg std ex : every 3 weeks with std of 2 days) --> Take into account the spend of children depending on their parent's job --> take into account day off of people and artisan retailer --> people go to the nearest artisan retailer